elipousson/old_website/preston-gardens.md

 ## 1914: Widening of St. Paul Street debated, approved by City Council

+\<div class=“p2 navy bg-aqua”\>
-	Note: This next section is excerpted from a Maryland Inventory of Historic Places Form prepared Catherine Larson Farnham for John Milner Associates, Inc. The MIHP form on Preston Gardens was prepared on 2007 September 27 and revised on 2011 April 27.
+This next section is excerpted from a Maryland Inventory of Historic Places Form prepared Catherine Larson Farnham for John Milner Associates, Inc. The MIHP form on Preston Gardens was prepared on 2007 September 27 and revised on 2011 April 27.
+\</div\>

 The creation of Preston Gardens and St. Paul Place began in 1914 as a pet project of then-Mayor James H. Preston.
 Preston was an advocate for city beautification throughout his two mayoral terms (1911-1919).
 Other improvement projects he oversaw or initiated included the restoration of Mount Vernon Place, the construction of the War Memorial across from City Hall on Gay Street, and the underground diversion of the Jones Falls.